-Deadline to apply for Winter Internship Program is November 30th, 2018.
+Deadline to apply for Winter Internship Program was November 30th, 2018.
+We are no longer accepting applications.

 To be eligible for the internship program, applicants must be registered as a full-time degree student (undergraduate or graduate) at McGill University at the time of their internship.